bramus/router/README.md

 ### Middlewares

-`Bramus\Router` supports before middlewares, which are executed before the a route handling function is executed.
+`bramus/router` supports before middlewares, which are executed before the a route handling function is executed.

 Like route handling functions, you hook a before middleware to one or more methods and a specific route pattern.